Buying an Existing Log Home?

 Maintenance

 Also, you will need a recoat in the future.
 South and west walls usually suffer the most damage.
-Even with the best products, you will likely need a recoat in humid climates every 2-3 years and every 4-5 years in arid climates.
+Even with the best products, you will likely need a recoat every 2-3 years in humid climates and every 4-5 years in arid climates.
 Recoats are not cheap and can require a professional log master to complete them.

 For a quick, hassle-free online estimate before you buy, visit “Checklist for a Free Online Estimate!”
 Getting an estimate on maintenance costs is beneficial for planning since you will need this in the future.
 We are excited to hear from you.